 TPG2022 Chapter II paragraph 2.44

-Posted on | By OECD
+Posted on |

-Category: OECD Transfer Pricing Guidelines (2022), TPG 2022 Chapter II: Transfer Pricing Methods | Tag: Example, Exclusive distribution rights, Resale price method (RPM), Traditional transaction methods, Transfer pricing methods
+Category: OECD Transfer Pricing Guidelines (2022), TPG 2022 Chapter II: Transfer Pricing Methods | Tag: Example, Exclusive distribution rights, Resale Price Method (RPM), Traditional transaction methods, Transfer pricing methods

 « Prev |